Degree Offered: M.A., Graduate Certificate

 This program is offered in Durham.

-The program in Spanish in the Department of Languages, Literatures, and Cultures offers a master of arts degree of Spanish with courses in the following areas: Topics in Second Language Acquisition, Pedagogy and Methodology; Topics in Hispanic Literature and Cultural Studies; and Topics in Hispanic Linguistics and Cultural Studies.
-The program also supports work in interdisciplinary Hispanic studies.
+The program in Spanish in the Department of Languages, Literatures, and Cultures offers a Master of Arts degree in Spanish with courses in the following areas: Topics in Second Language Acquisition, Pedagogy and Methodology; Topics in Hispanic Literature and Cultural Studies; and Topics in Hispanic Linguistics and Cultural Studies.
+The program also supports work in interdisciplinary Hispanic studies and offers a Graduate Certificate in Spanish.

 Applicants shall have received a bachelor's degree from an accredited institution with an undergraduate major in Spanish or its equivalent.
 The personal statement for the graduate application should be written in Spanish.
 Two of the three letters of recommendation should come from current or former professors.
 Graduate Record Examination (GRE) scores are not required.